What Are the Treatments for Strep Throat?

 - Clindamycin (Cleocin)

-Your child will take antibiotics by mouth 1 to 3 times each day.
+Your child will take antibiotics by mouth one to three times each day.
 Sometimes doctors give this medicine as a shot.

 Antibiotics sometimes cause side effects, such as: